Tax Implications When Selling Your Texas Rental Property

 Other potential tax obligations you will also incur during the sale of a rental property in Texas is the new NII tax (Net Investment Income Tax).
 However, this is applicable only to specific thresholds and manages capital gains.
 You will have to pay 3.8 percent on your net investment income if this applies to you.
-Being as this isn’t your principal residence, you’re not eligible to be excluded for the capital gain, which usually totals to $250,000/$500,000.
+Being as this isn’t your principal residence, you’re not eligible to be excluded for the capital gain, which usually totals $250,000/$500,000.

 Another area where there are potential tax consequences when selling your rental home is property depreciation.
-Property depreciates with time and the IRS recognizes this so they are rules in place.
+A property depreciates with time and the IRS recognizes this so they are rules in place.
 In general, this pertains to how your depreciation deduction calculations are handled.
-Depreciation is typically a tax deduction which allows a property owner to recover costs of their property.
+Depreciation is typically a tax deduction that allows property owners to recover the costs of their property.

-Basically, the rules are that rental properties can be depreciated over a 27.5 years with MARCS system or 40 years period with an alternative system.
+Basically, the rules are that rental properties can be depreciated over 27.5 years with MARCS system or 40 years period with an alternative system.
 So, each year, a part of this can be deducted against the profit you’re making.
 This works out to 3.636 percent per year and improvements must be calculated into the formula of depreciation.
 Looking at the legalities in rental property tax in Texas when selling may mean that you consider other things.
 For instance, if you’ve been claiming depreciation on property, you may be subjected to depreciation-recapture tax.

 What happens if you don’t pay property taxes?

 You could have your property seized or face a fine if your taxes are not paid.
 In addition, not paying your property taxes could also have a bad reflection on your credit score, which can make it difficult to acquire further properties.
 It is advisable that you consult with the IRS-Publication 594.